triton-inference-server/server/docs/user_guide/decoupled_models.md

 ### Using Decoupled Models in Ensembles

-When using decoupled models within an [ensemble](ensemble_models.md), you may encounter unbounded memory growth if a decoupled model produces responses faster than downstream models can consume them.
-To address this, Triton provides the `max_inflight_responses` configuration field, which limits the number of concurrent inflight responses at each ensemble step.
+When using decoupled models within an [ensemble](ensemble_models.md), you may encounter unbounded memory growth if a decoupled model produces responses faster than downstream models can consume them, because these responses are buffered until the downstream models are ready to process them.
+To address this, Triton provides the `max_inflight_requests` configuration field, which limits the number of concurrent inflight requests at each ensemble step.

 For more details and examples, see [Managing Memory Usage in Ensembles with Decoupled Models](ensemble_models.md#managing-memory-usage-in-ensembles-with-decoupled-models).